MicrosoftDocs/well-architected/well-architected/mission-critical/mission-critical-application-platform.md

 - The App Service Premium (v3) Plan has a 20% discount versus comparable Pv2 configurations.
   - Reserved Instance commitment (1Y, 3Y, Dev/Test) discounts are available for App Services running in the Premium v3 plan.

-- Diagnostic logging provides the ability to ingest application and platform level logs into either Log Analytics, Azure Storage, or a third party tool via Event Hub.
+- Diagnostic logging provides the ability to ingest application and platform level logs into either Log Analytics, Azure Storage, or a third party tool via Event Hubs.

 - Application performance monitoring with Application Insights provides deep insights into application performance.
   - For Linux Plans a code-based enablement (SDK) is required.